Xenon257R/blue-archive-rainmeter/README.md

 **Disclaimer:** This suite is a fan-made project inspired by *Blue Archive* and not directly affiliated with it.
 Copyright remains with the developer and publisher of *Blue Archive*: Nexon, NAT GAMES and Yostar.

-Preview Wallpaper sources:
+### Showcase Wallpaper Sources
-- Blue Archive - Fully Interactive Konuri Maki L2D (unreleased)
+- [Blue Archive Konuri Maki - Fully Interactive L2D](https://steamcommunity.com/sharedfiles/filedetails/?id=2945479388) by Xenon257R (privated - will be available at a later notice)
 - [Pokémon HM03 (Surf)](https://steamcommunity.com/sharedfiles/filedetails/?id=2869069229) by ITZAH
 - [도기코기 DoggieCorgi](https://steamcommunity.com/sharedfiles/filedetails/?id=1661383396) by (Han)dals and stgoindol
 - [Bell Tower / Pokemon Heartgold](https://steamcommunity.com/sharedfiles/filedetails/?id=2292763401) by JD